Angela Hartnett: Career

 Just before the Connaught hotel closed for restoration in mid-2007, Hartnett published her first book, Cucina: Three Generations of Italian Family Cooking; while it was closed she was seen on BBC's Kitchen Criminals and Take on the Takeaway.
 Gordon Ramsay Holdings Ltd agreed to cease their contract with the Connaught Hotel in September 2007, and in August 2008 Hartnett launched Murano, a fine-dining Italian restaurant in Mayfair.
-Murano has subsequently been awarded one Michelin star and is the holder of four AA Rosettes.
-She created Cafe Murano, a more relaxed setting, in St James in November 2013 and a further site in Covent Garden in July 2015, alongside Pastificio, a deli-cafe, wine bar and pasta factory, making fresh pasta for the restaurants every four hours.
+Murano was awarded a Michelin star and four AA Rosettes.
+She created Cafe Murano, a more relaxed setting, in St James in November 2013 and a further site in Covent Garden in July 2015.
+She has since opened 2 more Cafe Murano's in Bermondsey and Marylebone.
 In 2013 she opened Merchant's Tavern in collaboration with Neil Borthwick and Canteen founders Dominic Lake and Patrick Clayton-Malone.

 From January to March 2016, Hartnett presented Tomorrow’s Food alongside Dara Ó Briain, Chris Bavin and Dr Shini Somara.
 The BBC One show looks at the cutting-edge technologies and produce appearing in farms, supermarkets, kitchens and restaurants around the world, and how this is transforming the way we grow, buy and eat our food.
 In 2020, Hartnett joined Bavin and Mary Berry as a judge on the BBC One reality cooking show Best Home Cook, replacing series one judge Dan Doherty.

 Hartnett was appointed Member of the Order of the British Empire (MBE) in the 2007 New Year Honours for services to the hospitality industry and Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours for services to the hospitality industry and to the National Health Service during the COVID-19 response.

 For some years she has been a judge for the BBC Food and Farming Awards.
 One of her fellow judges, journalist Sheila Dillon, profiled her in "A Life Through Food" on The Food Programme in January 2022.

-In 2018 she was profiled in Maya Gallus's documentary film The Heat: A Kitchen (R)evolution.

-In 2022, Hartnett launched the award-winning podcast Dish with television and radio personality Nick Grimshaw in partnership with Waitrose.
+In 2018 Hartnett was profiled in Maya Gallus's documentary The Heat: A Kitchen (R)evolution.
+In 2022, Hartnett launched the podcast Dish with television and radio presenter Nick Grimshaw in partnership with Waitrose.

+The third Cafe Murano location opened in Bermondsey in 2019 and a fourth Cafe Murano location opened in Marylebone in 2025.